plphpps/Procgen-Fractal-Landscape/README.md

 # Procgen-Fractal-Landscape
-Procgen Fractal Landscape for 4810 Presentation
+Procgen Fractal Landscape for CSCI 4810 Presentation

 Basic implementation of fractal landscape using perlin noise and Unity.